-11 What, for the purposes of this insurance, constitutes a broodmare and youngstock?
+${f 11}$ What, for the purposes of this insurance, constitutes a broodmare and youngstock?

 Broodmare(s) and youngstock, as defined for this scheme, are Thoroughbreds being kept at the time solely for the purposes of breeding or rearing including whilst being prepared for the sales or a racing career.
-Youngstock includes foals, weanlings, yearlings and stores.
 If a mare is being rested as a result of a late covering for instance, but the intention is to return to breeding, then cover remains effective.
 As soon as a broodmare is retired fully from being used for breeding purposes cover ceases.

-$\mathbf{12}$ What about a yearling purchased from the sales?
+12 What about a yearling purchased from the sales?